 Delivering highly targeted radiation to tumors is one of the main benefits of proton treatment, which lowers the chance of adverse effects and long-term difficulties.
 This is especially important when treating tumors that are close to essential organs or when treating children because radiation exposure must be kept to a minimum.

-For cancer patients, the availability of proton treatment in Singapore has changed everything.
+For cancer patients, the availability of proton treatment and cost of proton therapy in Singapore has changed everything.
 It offers patients with difficult-to-treat cancers new hope by delivering an alternative to conventional radiation therapy and surgery.
 Additionally, Singapore’s healthcare system’s interdisciplinary approach guarantees that patients receive individualized treatment programs that may combine therapies like surgery, chemotherapy, and proton therapy to meet their unique needs.